-A distinctive feature of RFRs is the presence of stochastic discontinuities in their dynamics, i.e., jumps or spikes occurring at predetermined dates or at regular intervals of time, as a result of regulatory and liquidity constraints.
-This is well illustrated by Figure \ref{fig1}.
-In particular, let us consider the spike observed on September 17, 2019.
+In this work, the predetermined dates at which the overnight rate (and, potentially, forward rates) is expected to exhibit discontinuities will be called {\em expected jump dates} and denoted by $\cS=\{s_1,\ldots,s_M\}$.
+In the case of SOFR the presence of expected jump dates is well illustrated by Figure~\ref{fig1}.
+As a particular example, consider the spike observed on September 17, 2019.
 According to \cite{fed2019}, ``Strains in money markets in September seem to have originated from routine market events, including a corporate tax payment date and Treasury coupon settlement.
 The outsized and unexpected moves in money market rates were likely amplified by a number of factors''.
-The analysis of \cite{fed2019} suggests that the date of this spike was largely known in advance (a corporate tax payment date coinciding with a Treasury coupon settlement), while the size of the jump was obviously not predictable.
-In addition, overnight rates tend to exhibit jumps in correspondence to meetings of the monetary policy authority and those meetings usually follow a predetermined calendar.
-In a recent work, \cite{BackwellHayes21} document that most of the variation in the SONIA rate over the years 2016-2020 occurs in correspondence to the meeting dates of the Monetary Policy Committee of the Bank of England.
+The analysis of \cite{fed2019} suggests that the date of this spike was known well in advance (a corporate tax payment date coinciding with a Treasury coupon settlement), while the magnitude of the jump was obviously not predictable.